matthewabbott/mbabbott-webpage/readme.md

 - Vanilla javascript implementation (the 'physics' are bespoke)
 - Try it on mobile too!
 - TODOs
+  - Allow dragging off the top of the deck
   - Add physics options to give people the ability to make things more slidey as they desire
   - Deck depletion behavior (right now you can draw duplicates)
     - Have 'clear cards' instead be 'reshuffle' and suck in all drawn cards